What is disability discrimination?

 building a ramp or putting up handrails at the entrance to their premises

-providing written information in alternative formats, for example in Braille or large print, or on CD.
+providing written information in alternative formats, for example in Braille or large print

-Service providers also have to change policies, practices and procedures which make it impossible or unreasonably difficult for disabled people to use their service, even where they apply the same policy to everyone.
-They must also provide auxiliary aids and services, such as arranging an interpreter for a meeting, if that will help you use the service.
+Service providers have to change policies, practices and procedures which make it impossible or unreasonably difficult for disabled people to use their service.

 The definition of 'reasonable' depends on who the service provider is and what their resources are.
-For example, a large chain of estate agents would be expected to make more adjustments for disabled people than a small firm of estate agents who only have one office.
+For example, a large chain of estate agents would be expected to make more adjustments for disabled people than an estate agent who only has one office.